gsass/gsass.site/content/portfolio.md

 - Telemedicine system structural improvements and integration
 - iPad app dashboard for prescription review

-### Lesson Learned
+### Lessons Learned
-Whenever possible, let the database do the work.
+- Whenever possible, let the database do the work.
+- Fragile planning slows delivery time just as much as fragile tools.
+Whenever possible, optimize work for maximum flow.

 ------

-## 2013 - Vecna: Health, usability, and accessibility
+## 2013 - Vecna: Health APIs and accessible clients

-In 2013, I went on to work at [Vecna](https://www.vecna.com/), another company with robotics projects, but in their Electronic Health Records department\*.
-This was my first experience with full-stack engineering for web applications.
-At the time, the healthcare industry was adapting to new "Meaningful Use" federal standards for functionality, accessibility, and portability of health record systems.
+In 2013, I took a job at [Vecna](https://www.vecna.com/), continuing to develop APIs, this time for Electronic Health Records (EHRs).

-My team was initially charged with modernizing the frontend code (to Backbone, the state of the art at the time) so we could ensure compliance and accessibility of our Patient Dashboard and Patient Onboarding experiences.
+This was my first experience with full-stack engineering for web applications, and I was excited to work on both controller logic and front-end clients interacting with APIs.
+My team was initially charged with modernizing the frontend code (to Backbone, the state of the art at the time).
+At the time, the healthcare industry was adapting to new federal standards for functionality, accessibility, and portability of health record systems, so my team had to ensure standards compliance of our Patient Dashboard and Patient Onboarding experiences.

 This was my first time managing dependencies across and between the client/server layers of a web application.
+I learned new-to-me concepts such as vendorization, containerization, and planning for emergent requirements (from clients and evolving standards).
 It was also my first time working around the limits of an ORM - ever since then I've worked to Let The DB Do The Work whenever possible.

-Later at Vecna, I led a team of 3 which automated most user onboarding: an ETL\*\* pipeline to transfer patient data (via an XML document mandated by the new federal standards) between health record systems.
-The key technical challenge on this project was developing and validating a performamt XML deserializer for a critical flow.
+Later at Vecna, I led a team of 3 which automated most user onboarding using an ETL\*\* pipeline to transfer patient data (via an XML document mandated by the new federal standards) between health record systems.
+The key technical challenge on this project was developing and validating a document parser/data loader for this complex markup.
 The experience taught me a lot about testing complex code&mdash;specifically, the value of identifying and decoupling units under test.
-Additionally, since this was a strategically important project, I ended up working with our Client Manager to develop batch processing solutions for larger clients, who needed to migrate up to 50,000 patient health records at a time.
+Since this was a strategically important project, I worked with our Client Manager to roll a bulk migration tool out for larger clients, who needed to migrate up to 50,000 patient health records at a time.

 ### Key Skills
 - Dependency Management